argparse documentation Help

 • Positional argument must not have variable number of values except for the last argument.

-• Optional positional argument must have index greater than required positional arguments.
+• Optional positional argument must come after required positional arguments.

 • If a command has default subcommand (see Subcommand section for details) the optional positional argument is not allowed in this command.